Calibration-free single-frame super-resolution fluorescence microscopy

 The resulting images from the MEF regime of ThunderSTORM are shown in panels (c) of Fig.~\ref{fig:tiPVA}.
-Without temporal information to distinguish overlapping emitters, the algorithm tends to produce a single emitter at the center of mass of a diffraction-limited spot, as clearly seen in Fig.~\ref{fig:tiPVA}(1.c).
+Without temporal information to distinguish overlapping emitters, the algorithm tends to produce a single emitter at the center of mass of a diffraction-limited spot, as clearly seen in Fig.~\ref{fig:tiPVA} (1.c).
 It cannot determine the actual number of molecules, leading to localization errors.
-It is evident for all three images that MEF missed a great number of emitters, and some were localized incorrectly.
+It is evident from all three images that MEF missed a considerable number of emitters or inaccurately estimated their intensities, and some were localized incorrectly.

+For images produced by DECODE, see panels (d) of Fig.~\ref{fig:tiPVA}.
+Even though DECODE was trained on the specific PSF and optical parameters compatible with the experimental images, the reconstructions are incomplete and close emitters are not resolved, as evident in Fig.~\ref{fig:tiPVA}~(1.d).

 In contrast, our CFCNN demonstrates superior performance across the field of view regardless of background noise level.
 It accurately reconstructs individual molecules directly from the single intensity frame, without any prior information about the input image origin.
 It surpasses the Rayleigh criterion limit and achieves a level of super-resolution that typically requires large datasets of sparsely distributed emitters.
-Panels (d) in Fig.~\ref{fig:tiPVA} clearly illustrate the ability of the CFCNN to distinguish emitters even in dense regions of the sample.
+Panels (e) in Fig.~\ref{fig:tiPVA} clearly illustrate the ability of the CFCNN to distinguish emitters even in dense regions of the sample.

 For quantitative performance evaluation, we compared the output of each method against the ground truth utilizing the mean absolute error (MAE) and Kullback–Leibler divergence (KLD).
 MAE measures pixel-wise accuracy, while KLD captures the distance of probability distributions.
 Together, they provide a comprehensive assessment of both localization precision and distributional similarity.
 These metrics are evaluated relative to the ground truth of each sample image and summarized in Table~\ref{tab:metrics} with statistical uncertainties.
 Given the range of factors affecting the absolute values, we present three independent experimental images (shown in Fig.~\ref{fig:tiPVA}) to highlight the trends of the methods and provide a comparative analysis of their performance.
 It is evident that the CFCNN consistently outperforms the other methods, even with no requirement of prior information and calibration.
 This underscores the robustness and effectiveness of our approach, especially in challenging scenarios with high emitter concentrations, low SNR, and variable experimental conditions.